 Built on AdRoll's advertising infrastructure | No public pricing for ABM tiers |

-Intent data from Bombora and G2 | Relies on third-party intent, not proprietary verified data |
+Intent data from Bombora and G2 | Relies on third-party intent, not proprietary first-party data |

 Multi-channel B2B advertising | No native contact database or CRM enrichment |

-👉 The Bottom Line: AdRoll ABM provides advertising-focused account-based marketing, but B2B teams needing verified contact data and buyer intelligence will find the ABM packages incomplete.
+The Bottom Line: AdRoll ABM provides advertising-focused account-based marketing, but B2B teams needing verified contact data and buyer intelligence will find the ABM packages incomplete.

-AdRoll Hidden Costs and Considerations
+AdRoll Hidden Costs and Total Cost of Ownership

 Daily Budget Overages: AdRoll may spend up to 20% above the set daily budget on any given day to capture high-value impressions, though monthly spend is capped at daily budget multiplied by 30.4 days.